Yahnich/yahnich.github.io/README.md

 - **1.6.0b.** Blink Strike: Stun/Slow duration increased to 1.2 seconds.
 - **1.6.0b.** Backstab: Backstab heals all allies within 450 units of the attack target for 25% of Backstab's bonus damage.
 - **1.6.0b.** Tricks of the Trade: Can be unit-targeted.
 If an allied hero is targeted, they gain the bonus Agility and Tricks of the Trade is centered on your ally.

+## Nyx Assassin - Aulacimorph
+- Parasitize makes the enemy hostile to both heroes and bosses, damage taken by unit reduced by 75%

 <div align="center">
   <h1>Bosses</h1>